simgrid/simgrid/docs/source/tuto_smpi.rst

 .. code-block:: shell

    docker pull simgrid/tuto-smpi
-   docker run -it --rm --name simgrid --volume ~/smpi-tutorial:/src/tutorial simgrid/tuto-smpi bash
+   docker run -it --rm --name simgrid --volume ~/smpi-tutorial:/source/tutorial simgrid/tuto-smpi bash

-This will start a new container with all you need to take this tutorial, and create a ``smpi-tutorial`` directory in your home on your host machine that will be visible as ``/src/tutorial`` within the container.
+This will start a new container with all you need to take this tutorial, and create a ``smpi-tutorial`` directory in your home on your host machine that will be visible as ``/source/tutorial`` within the container.
 You can then edit the files you want with your favorite editor in ``~/smpi-tutorial``, and compile them within the container to enjoy the provided dependencies.

 .. warning::

-   Any change to the container out of ``/src/tutorial`` will be lost when you log out of the container, so don't edit the other files!
+   Any change to the container out of ``/source/tutorial`` will be lost when you log out of the container, so don't edit the other files!

-All needed dependencies are already installed in this container (SimGrid, a C/C++ compiler, a Fortran compiler, make, pajeng and R).
+All needed dependencies are already installed in this container (SimGrid, the C/C++/Fortran compilers, make, pajeng and R).
 Vite being only optional in this tutorial, it is not installed to reduce the image size.

-The code template is available under ``/src/simgrid-template-smpi`` in the image.
+The container also include the example platform files from the previous section as well as the source code of the NAS Parallel Benchmarks.
+These files are available under ``/source/simgrid-template-smpi`` in the image.
 You should copy it to your working directory when you first log in:

 .. code-block:: shell

-   cp -r /src/simgrid-template-smpi/* /src/tutorial
+   cp -r /source/simgrid-template-smpi/* /source/tutorial
-   cd /src/tutorial
+   cd /source/tutorial

 Using your Computer Natively ............................